 SCIPs are suburban centre public domain improvement projects that are delivered in partnership.
 This includes property owners, who contribute financially and the local community, which includes local residents, property owners, traders and community members.

 Special Benefitted Area Rate

-The City of Brisbane Act 2010 allows Council to charge special rates and charges for services, facilities and activities that have a special association with particular land, because the land or its occupier specially benefits from the service, facility or activity.
+The City of Brisbane Act 2010 allows Council to charge special rates and charges for services, facilities and activities that have a special association with particular land because the land or its occupier especially benefits from the service, facility or activity.

 SCIPs are subject to a special rate to partly fund the delivery of the project and to establish ownership of the centre improvements.
 In the first stage of the project, SCIPs are launched to property owners.
 They only proceed to design development, wider community consultation and construction in locations where there is majority property owner support for the SCIP and the payment of a Benefitted Area special rate.

 In locations where SCIPs proceed; Council pays the upfront costs to plan, design and build the SCIP and recoups a percentage of the costs from property owners via a Special Benefitted Area Rate.
 The special rate is repaid over a ten-year period as part of the quarterly rates bill, starting in the financial year following the completion of construction.
 There is no adjustment for CPI or any interest charged on the special rate.

 SCIPs involve extensive consultation with the community to ensure that the end result is a reflection of the characteristics and needs of the local community.
 The community is involved in the planning and design process to ensure a sense of ownership and to identify what is important to those who work in or use each local centre.